milomedia/tilix/_posts/2018-05-28-block-chain-masterclass.md

 - Partnership Management

 ### Innovation Management
-Dr Neil Williams will lead a discussion on the investor's view of innovation.
+[Dr Neil Williams](https://www.linkedin.com/in/drneilwilliams/) will lead a discussion on the investor’s view of innovation.
 The ever changing smart and digital energy is creating a myriad of opportunities around storage, demand side response, AI and blockchain.
-Investors (both corporate and private) will learn how to methodically and effectively surf these waves.
+Entrepreneurs and investors will share ideas on how to methodically and effectively surf these waves.

 ### Blockchain
 Hope or hype?
 The reality is not black or white.
-Jean-Jacques Jouanna will take a thorough look at the facts, opportunities and myths.
-There will be an executive briefing on the current state of the art plus lively discussion and debate.
+There will be an executive briefing from [Jean-Jacques Jouanna](https://www.linkedin.com/in/jjouanna/) where he will take a thorough look at the facts, opportunities and myths.
+This will followed by lively discussion and debate.

 ### Human Factors
-Andrew Hancock knows that people are the vital spark who drive innovation and then provide flexibility to make it work in practice.
-He will discuss why he thinks that technology is unlikely to make us all redundant.
-However, he will explore how the skills and cultures which are most valuable in customer service and back office operations are changing at a rapid pace.
+[Andrew Hancock](https://www.linkedin.com/in/andrewjhancock/) will discuss why he thinks that technology is unlikely to lead to mass redundancy.
+This is because people are the vital spark who drive innovation and then provide flexibility to make it work in practice.
+He will also shares his views on why the skills needed in customer service and back office operations are increasing at a rapid pace.

 ### Timetable